alanbraz/cognitive-head-hunter/README.md

 This application uses [LinkedIn][linkedin] integration so you will have to create an application on it as part of the steps below.

-1. Create two corpus in the `concept-insights` service in Bluemix, one for the candidates and other for the jobs opportunities, using Concept Insights REST API.
-You can see the API [Here][watson_api].

-2. Create two environment variables in Bluemix named `candidates_corpus` and `jobs_corpus` and copy the two `Corpus ID` from the corpus you created to the variables accordingly

-3. Create a new [LinkedIn][linkedin] application to obtain keys needed in our integration.
+1. Create a new [LinkedIn][linkedin] application to obtain keys needed in our integration.
 [You can create it here][linkedin_app]

-4. Create two environment variables in Bluemix named `linkedin_appKey` and `linkedin_appSecret` and copy the `appKey` and `appSecret` from your [LinkedIn][linkedin] app to this variables
+2. Go to your application page at Bluemix and update the value of the two `USER_DEFINED` under Environment Variables.

+3. Restart your application.

-5. Go to `<application-name>.mybluemix.net` to see your own copy up and running!
+4. Go to `<application-name>.mybluemix.net` to see your own copy up and running!

 # Operating instructions